kkimmikko/gsicsgonodejs/README.md

 To configure the CSGO client to report gamestate, you need to add a config file in `steamapps\common\dota 2 beta\game\csgo\cfg\`.
 The file must use the name pattern called `gamestate_integration_*.cfg`, for example `gamestate_integration_test.cfg`.

-The following example is included in this repository, you can copy it straight into your Dota directory to get started.
+The following example is included in this repository, you can copy it straight into your CSGO directory to get started.
 ```
 "Test integration v2"
 {